bhits/dockerized-drools-guvnor/docs/docker-image-desc.md

 # What is Guvnor?

-Drools Guvnor is a web application with a UI that a business expert can use to manage (e.g., write, edit, store, test, version) the business rules.
-This image is  configured to use the Consent2Share fact model and the rules are consumed by the Consent2Share Document Segmentation System ([DSS](https://github.com/bhits/dss-api)).
+C2S uses [JBoss Drools Guvnor](https://docs.jboss.org/drools/release/5.5.0.Final/drools-guvnor-docs/html_single/) as a user interface and a versioned repository for business rules of its Business Rule Management System (BRMS).
+Guvnor also offers a guided editor while creating/editing rules, versioning, and Quality Assurance (QA) support for testing and validating the changes to the business rules.
+The [Document Segmentation Service (DSS) API](#document-segmentation-service-api) uses the [JBoss Drools Expert](https://docs.jboss.org/drools/release/5.4.0.Final/drools-expert-docs/html_single/) to run the business rules that are retrieved from the Guvnor instance with given arguments in a *Document Segmentation* request context.
+These rules and the execution result are used as *Tagging Directives* and they drive the *Document Tagging* phase of *Document Segmentation Service*.

 For more information and related downloads for Consent2Share, please visit [Consent2Share](https://bhits.github.io/consent2share/).